fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![add gallery texture](tutorial_images/14_add_gallery_texture.gif)

 Usually a **Warning Popup** will appear, meaning we need to deactivate Facebook on the platform we are aiming for.
-Click the **Review Platform** button then uncheck the Facebook option, then click **Done** to finish.
+Follow the instruction by click the **Review Platform** button then uncheck the Facebook option, then click **Done** to finish.

 ![add gallery texture](tutorial_images/15_capability_popup.gif)